Our Game Categories

 Monkey titles are a step up from Rabbits, yet still very accessible to casual gamers.
 These games are also flexible and deep enough to provide a lasting challenge to experienced gamers.
 Carnival and The Great Heartland Hauling Co. are examples of Monkeys.

 Rooster titles are our mid-range games.
 These games are perfect for gamers who are ready for a step up in complexity from Monkeys and typically include more involved gameplay, and a broad range of tactics and strategy.
 Roosters are still very accessible to casual gamers, and many experienced gamers will discover extremely satisfying play.
-Compounded and Take the Bait are examples of Roosters.
+Compounded and VivaJava: The Coffee Game: The Dice Game are examples of Roosters.

 Tiger titles are a bit more complex than Roosters, typically involving deeper strategies and tactics, as well as a robust system of open social play.
 These titles make up the bulk of the upper-range line of games with large boards, wooden and plastic bits, and thick punchboard components.
-VivaJava: The Coffee Game is an example of a Tiger.
+VivaJava: The Coffee Game and Brew Crafters are examples of Tigers.

 Dragon titles are the big boys – these include the most bits, the largest scope of strategy and tactics, and, naturally, have the biggest box!
 The themes of Dragon games are broad of scope, and involve new worlds or interesting twists on classic archetypes.
 The upcoming Bulletproof and Insomnia are examples of Dragons.